 Today I thought I’d do a post all about characters with my name.
 After reading ‘Northanger Abbey’ by Jane Austen, I got thinking about other characters that share the name “Eleanor”- and there aren’t a lot!

-Below are the top 5 characters from books that share the name “Eleanor”
+Below are the top 5 characters from books I’ve read that share the name “Eleanor”

 ‘Eleanor and Park’ by Rainbow Rowell

 I love this title character so much!
-This Eleanor is like me in that she is a bit clumsy, and she is very awkward, one of the things I really love about her character, and I think that her slight imperfections make her the perfect character for the book.
+This Eleanor is like me in that she is a bit clumsy, and she is very awkward.
+I love this about her character, and I think that her slight imperfections make her the perfect character for the book.
 The fact that Park is equally awkward makes their romance brilliant.

 ‘Eleanor The Queen’ by Norah Lofts

 This is probably a cheat one!
-However, even though this character is based on Eleanor of Aquitaine, queen of both France and England at different times, the book that I am talking about is fiction- and so technically she acts as a character for Norah Lofts.
+However, even though this character is based on Eleanor of Aquitaine, queen of both France and England, the book that I am talking about is a fictionalised account- and so technically she acts as a character for Norah Lofts.

-I love Eleanor of Aquitaine, and I think her strength and power comes across so well in this book, with Lofts following Eleanor’s life when she is locked up by her husband, and her real inner strength and willpower comes through during this part, as well as through the whole book.
+I love Eleanor of Aquitaine, and I think her strength and power comes across so well in this book.
+Lofts follows Eleanor’s life when she is locked up by her husband, and her real inner strength and willpower comes through in this book.

 ‘Northanger Abbey’ by Jane Austen

-I’m currently reading this book, and throughout probably the first half, one of the characters is referred to as ‘Miss Tilney’, as in the time Austen was writing, no one was using a first name basis, but then suddenly her brother calls her by her first name- Eleanor!
+I’m currently reading this book, and throughout probably the first half, one of the characters is referred to as ‘Miss Tilney’, as in the time Austen was writing, no one used their first names.
+But then suddenly her brother calls her by her first name- Eleanor!

 So far, I really like the character of Eleanor Tilney.
-She seems pretty down-to-earth, still grieving the passing of her mother, and I like the way that she holds her own when having banter with her brother.
+She seems pretty down-to-earth, still grieving the passing of her mother- and I love the way that she holds her own when having banter with her brother.
 I also despise the character of Isabella Thorpe in the novel, so I think Eleanor Tilney was a welcome change from the two-faced Isabella.

 ‘Sense and Sensibility’ by Jane Austen